 Questions to find out how customers become loyal and turn into potential brand fans

 It becomes essential for marketers to know who their best customers are, and treat them better than they do other customers, to make them feel special, to help tighten the bond to turn them, loyal brand lovers.
 Marketers must know who they are and look for ways to cultivate their enthusiasm.
-Marketers must look to create shareable moments to trigger new awareness with influence.
+They must look to create shareable moments to trigger new awareness with influence.
 This influence can be potent when the brand fans denote the expert within their peer network.

 - First, are you the type of person to recommend brands to your peers?
 When do you become an advocate?